Speakers and Topics

 About The High Velocity Edge:

-How Market Leaders Leverage Operational Experience to Beat the Competition
+How Market Leaders Leverage Operational Excellence to Beat the Competition

 Foreword by Clayton M. Christensen